-The visualisations below show information on the collection of Waste Electrical and Electronic Equipment (WEEE) from households per inhabitant.
+The visualisation below shows information on the total collection rate (%) of Waste Electrical and Electronic Equipment (WEEE).

 All data collected on Electrical and Electronic Equipment (EEE) placed on the market and treatment of WEEE are presented in the following tables.